Brian And Courtney Halye: Ohio Couple Die Of Suspected Drug Overdose

 Brian Halye was employed as an airline pilot with Spirit Airlines and had been working with the company for close to a decade.
 In fact, Brian captained a flight last Friday, less than a week before his death.
 Initial reports say that the couple’s death point towards a case of drug overdose.
 That said, the actual circumstances that led to the death of the couple will only be revealed after a thorough investigation.
 If the deaths do turn out to be drug-overdose related, it would be another addition to the many drug-related incidents that had plagued Montgomery County and Ohio since the past few months.

 According to Centerville Police Officer John Davis, the primary reason for believing that the deaths were drug-related was the discovery of several drug-related paraphernalia close to the scene.
-Davis’ theory was also endorsed by Ken Betz, director of the Montgomery County Coroner’s Office, who said that the incident resembles other opioid cases and “could be consistent with what we’re seeing with fentanyl products in our community.”
+Davis’ theory was also endorsed by Ken Betz, director of the Montgomery County Coroner’s Office who said that the incident resembles other opioid cases and “could be consistent with what we’re seeing with fentanyl products in our community.”
 According to Betz, there has been a huge rise in the number of accidental drug overdose cases in the region with the latest data pointing towards more than 160 deaths this year alone.

 “We’ve been talking about this for how long now?
 Here I go again … year-to-date accidental drug overdoses exceeded 160 already this year.”